naeem6100/urdu-sentences/README.md

 sN.txt

-which tells us that each sentence in the file have N words [urduhack](https://github.com/urduhack/urduhack) is used for text normalization.
+which tells us that each sentence in the file have N words.

+[urduhack](https://github.com/urduhack/urduhack)
+ is used for text normalization.